Navigating the New EU Directive on Pay Transparency

-The intention of the agreement is to solidify the principle of equal pay for equal work through enhanced transparency and enforcement.
-The focus of the incoming regulations is on the pay differences between men and women.
+The intention of the pay transparency directive is to solidify the principle of equal pay for equal work through enhanced transparency and enforcement.
+The regulation focuses on the pay differences between men and women.

-Taking a broader view, the Pay Transparency Directive aligns with another signature regulation the EU has recently passed: the Corporate Sustainability Reporting Directive (CSRD).
-Set to be finalized in June 2023, this directive will require companies to disclose the percentage gap in pay between men and women, in addition to the total compensation ratio of the highest paid individual to the average total compensation for all employees.
+Taking a broader view, the Pay Transparency Directive aligns with another EU regulation adopted recently, the Corporate Sustainability Reporting Directive (CSRD).
+This directive will require companies to disclose the percentage gap in pay between men and women.
+It will also require the disclosure of the total compensation ratio of the highest paid individual to the average total compensation for all employees.

-“The pay transparency directive will nicely complement the CSRD directive and help companies ‘walk the talk’ when it comes to pay equity,” says Frederique Lange, Aon’s head of environmental, social and governance (ESG) advisory for EMEA.
+“The pay transparency directive will nicely complement the CSRD directive and help companies ‘walk the talk’ when it comes to pay equity,” says Madeleine Catzaras, ESG People Solutions & Solutions Development Lead-EMEA, Health Solutions, Aon.
 “Board members, labor unions, employees and investors are increasingly scrutinizing and tracking pay-related KPIs.
-This reinforces that pay and the surrounding topics of equity and transparency are no longer nice-to-haves, but key pre-requisites for an ESG and DE&I [diversity, equity and inclusion] strategy that will last in the long term.”
+This reinforces that pay and the surrounding topics of equity and transparency are no longer nice-to-haves, but key pre-requisites for an ESG and DE&I [diversity, equity and inclusion] strategy for the long term.”

 When the directive comes into effect, employers with at least 100 employees will need to publish information on the pay gap between female and male workers.
 In the first stage, employers with at least 250 employees will report every year, and employers with between 150 and 249 employees will report every three years.
 Where a gender pay gap of 5 percent or above exists, employers will also be required to work with their employee representatives/works councils to conduct a deeper analysis and develop a corrective action plan.
 Additional key requirements include: